top of page

 A garden kit is a collection of plants pre-selected by our nursery to meet a certain purpose to make gardening goals easy.
 Kits can be used as a quick way and economical to start gardening native without having to do as much research.
 Plants come pre-arranged in a tray so you can plant them just as they are for an instant garden design, with tall plants in the back and short, showy plants in the front.
 Or, since each plant is labeled with plant name and height, you can arrange them to suit your space.

 When people think pollinators, they tend to picture bees and butterflies.
 However, studies are showing that 50% of pollination occurs at night, while the bees and butterflies are sleeping.
-Most of this pollination is done by moths.
-Moths don't generally use pollen, but their fuzzy bodies carry it effectively, usually much farther than the pollen could be carried by bees tied to a small territory around a nest site.
+Most of this pollination is done by moths, but beetles including fireflies, nocturnal bees, and even mosquitos pollinate.
+Moths and their associates don't generally use pollen (that we know of), but their fuzzy bodies carry it effectively, usually much farther than the pollen could be carried by bees tied to a small territory around a nest site.
 One such study found that 50% of the pollination of apple tree flowers was done by moths.
 Apple flowers that were barricaded at night to prevent nocturnal pollination were not fully pollinated, resulting in small, misshapen fruit.
 Ironically, the pollinators observed were mostly moths that come from army caterpillars and tent worms, some of the most hated of caterpillars.
 So think twice, before destroying their tents - nature needs them, and they won't kill the tree.
 Better yet, garden for them, just like you would for their flashy butterfly cousins.
 There are two ways plants can help moths - they can host (be eaten by) moth caterpillars, or they can provide nectar to night-flying adults.
 Goldenrods, asters, oak trees, and other are considered "keystone" pollinator plants mostly because of the number of moth species they host.

 This Nighttime Pollinator Kit is designed for average garden soil and full to part sun.
 It will contain 2 to 5 of each species.
 A typical kit would contain the following mix of plants, but one way we keep the per plant costs low on garden kits is by reserving the right to substitute plants based on our current inventory.
 Your kit is may differ from the list below in exact species, however, the plants included will meet the stated goals of the kit, in this case, supporting moths and other nighttime pollinators.
 If you need specific plants for your garden goals, consider supplementing your garden kit with quarts: